snicholspa/tips_tricks_howtos/autonomous_database/select_ai/select_ai.md

     [Profile Attributes](https://docs.oracle.com/en/cloud/paas/autonomous-database/serverless/adbsb/dbms-cloud-ai-package.html#GUID-12D91681-B51C-48E0-93FD-9ABC67B0F375)

-    If you would like to see what Profiles exist and they attributes, execute the following SQL Statement
+    If you would like to see what Profiles exist and their attributes, execute the following SQL Statement

     ```
     <copy>